Introduction goes here

 73

-Same as above.
-Concerning the reception of the keepership of the purveyance of the above wines.
+Same as above Concerning the reception and the keepership of the purveyance of the above wines.
 1

 By K.